 Photo courtesy of Joseph Kumzak

-Paddle the Monterey Bay on a canoeing adventure, swing for the waterʻs edge at our world-class golf-courses, surf the Central Coastsʻ incredible swells–there are so many ways to experience Olympic-level sports in Monterey County.
-Let the games begin!
+Paddle the Monterey Bay on a canoeing adventure, swing for the water’s edge at our world-class golf-courses, surf the Central Coasts’ incredible swells–there are so many ways to get your game on in Monterey County.
+Let’s go!

-If you want to get to know the Monterey County that locals love, trade in your 4-wheels for 2.
-With miles upon miles of bike lanes, waterfront trails and off-road tracks, you can get exactly where you want to go on the scenic (bike) route.
-You can also make the annual pilgrimage to Laguna Seca Recreation Area on October 7-10 to join hundreds of pro cyclists, including Olympic champions at the "Worldʻs Premier Cycling Festival," the Sea Otter Classic.
+If you want to experience the Monterey County that locals love, consider exchanging your four wheels for two.
+With miles upon miles of bike lanes, waterfront trails, and off-road tracks, you can easily reach your desired destinations along picturesque bike routes.
+Fort Ord boasts over 80 miles of enjoyable trails that take you through exciting and historically significant terrain.
+You can also make the annual pilgrimage to Laguna Seca Recreation Area on April 18-21, 2024 to join hundreds of pro cyclists, at the "World’s Premier Cycling Festival," the Sea Otter Classic.

 From the world-famous Pebble Beach Golf Links to Del Monte Golf Course, Monterey County offers some of the finest fairways in the world.
-With 26 public and private courses (over 450 holes in all) set in one of the country's most breathtaking locations, youʻre sure to be swinging like an Olympian by the end of your stay.
+With 26 public and private courses (over 450 holes in all) set in one of the country's most breathtaking locations, you’re sure to be swinging like a pro by the end of your stay.

-The Tokyo Olympics welcome Skatebording to the roster of games this year, and Monterey County is the perfect place to shred.
-With quarter pipes, a stair set with hubba ledge and rails with smooth flow throughout the park, the City of Seaside Cutino Skatepark is an excellent place for some Olympic-level training.
+Monterey County offers fantastic opportunities for skateboarding enthusiasts, particularly along its scenic coastal paths.
+Want to shred a little?
+With quarter pipes, a stair set with hubba ledge and rails with smooth flow throughout the park, the City of Seaside Cutino Skatepark is an excellent place for some epic skateboarding.
 Learn more about skateboarding around Monterey County here.